LuzFaltex/FloofChat/docs/license/terms.md

 # Terms and Conditions
-## This document is considered a WORK-IN-PROGRESS and are not legally binding
+## This document is a draft and is not legally binding

 ## 1. Provider
 ### Provider